1. What happens at a Cuppa?

 5. Must a Cuppa have a theme?

 Traditionally Cuppas do have a theme.
-In 2017 funds raised are being used specifically to enable care & support programmes at our local CANSA Care Centres.
+Funds raised are being used to enable care & support programmes at our local CANSA Care Centres.

 Choosing a theme helps to create some atmosphere and excitement around sharing a Cuppa together!

 6. How do I become a Cuppa Host?